adacta-io/adacta/README.md

   The whole OCR process is running in a docker container avoiding installing a complex and hard to maintain OCR software stack.
 * Documents can be tagged.
   The tagging is aided by machine learning to suggest tags based on the documents text.
+* Ergonomic Web Interface to review and browse documents.
+* CLI to interact with documents from the comand line

 In contrast, Adacta declares the following non-features:
 * No multi-user or mandate support and no ACL system.